blazejdolicki/multilingual-interference/README.md

 # Negative Interference in Multilingual Meta-learning
-This repository contains code for a project about tackling negative interference in multilingual meta-learning setup.
+This repository contains code for a project about tackling negative interference in a multilingual meta-learning setup for the task of dependency parsing.
-A lot of the code has been genoursly shared by the authors of the paper [Meta-learning for fast cross-lingual adaptation in dependency parsing](https://arxiv.org/abs/2104.04736) on whose work we build upon.
+The codebase we built upon has been generously shared by the authors of the paper [Meta-learning for fast cross-lingual adaptation in dependency parsing](https://arxiv.org/abs/2104.04736) on whose work we build upon.
+You can find the authors' original readme in `metalearning/original_readme.md`.

 Below please find the recipe for reproducing our results:

 ## Pretrain mBert on English (in Lisa)
-After connecting to Lisa, clone this repository into a desired directory..
+After connecting to Lisa, clone this repository into the desired directory.
 The `metalearning` folder is our fork from https://github.com/tamuhey/udify/tree/library which is a fork from the original Udify repo.
 Navigate to that folder (`cd metalearning`).
 We use that fork because it added support for allennlp>=0.9 which is important because v1 switched from custom allenlp to standard Pytorch data loaders (which should make our further experiments easier).

 Load Lisa's conda environment